 Lastly, this is an excellent web site on cholesterol, full of interesting and well-researched articles: http://www.cholesterol-and-health.com and an excellent interview here.

 Why Oh Why?

 Why is it then, that most of us believe cholesterol is bad?
 Why do most of us believe we should, not sometimes, but always avoid foods that contain cholesterol or saturated fats that seem to help the body manufacture cholesterol?
 Because we have been told that it is.
 Nothing more complicated than that.
-We have been told this absurd, unfounded and outright dangerous story that is in fact a lie, and we believe it.
+We have been told this absurd, unfounded and clearly dangerous story, which is in fact a lie, but we believe it.
 Why have we been made to believe this?
-The answer is two-fold: bad science, bad scientists and egos, on the one hand, and on the other, money: lots and lots of money.
+The answer is two-fold: on the one hand, bad science, bad scientists and egos, and on the other, money—lots and lots of money.
 In fact, more than 29 000 000 000 dollars worth of money.

 The money that the vegetable oil industry must have made and still makes the world over, however, is probably nothing in comparison to the billions raked in every year by a handful of pharmaceutical manufacturers that produce and sell the cholesterol-lowering statins.
 In 2003, the best selling prescription drug in the world was Pfizer’s Lipitor with sales of 9.2 billion dollars (that’s more than 25 million per day).
 And in 2009 statin sales generated a staggering 25 billion dollars in revenues, and this figure has been rising since the very beginning of statin sales in the 1990s.

 But doctors don’t have anything to gain from this, do they?
 Well, no, not really.
 But for one thing, doctors are usually not research scientist, and thus they are generally not only very poorly informed about health-related matters, but also unable or simply uninterested in reading books written by specialists on various health topics, let alone in reading the often technical and complicated scientific literature.